-Small practices which have 15 or less number of physicians can also 5 additional points if they submit on one performance category.
-Physicians can also earn upto five more points for treating complex patients.
+Small practices that have 15 or less number of physicians can also 5 additional points if they submit on one performance category.
+Physicians can also earn up to five more points for treating complex patients.
 For all patients eligible for Medicare and Medicaid insurance.

 In 2017, if providers have billed less than $30,000 for Medicare Part B or treated less than 100 patients who are beneficiaries of Medicare Part B. In 2018, the bare is promoted to $90,000 and 200 patients annually.
 Individual physicians or physicians of less than a group of 10 can band together to report the MIPS parameters.

 Extended Advanced APM by two years

 This says that at least 8 percent of physician’s revenue has to be in risk to qualify for the extension of performance for the year 2020.
 The performance standard will be extended till 2020, this rule applies to the physicians under the financial risk and who are APM under the non-Medicare payers can also qualify for the Advanced APM.

 The rulebook also provides information on the All-payer combination model which will be available by 2019.
 This will include the determination and data submission for the model which will allow the physicians to qualify for the Advanced APM.

 The CMS rules have had a mixed reception, while some providers have lauded CMS and others say that it could have been better under the new regulations.
 Some of the physicians supported saying that the administration has continued providing the flexibility for the participation of providers.
 However, some of the feel that the CMS has shied away from the value-based just to maintain the equilibrium for the providers.

 It seems like the CMS wants to ease out the process of value-based payment model for the providers before fully plunging into the model.
 This will provide with a breather for the individual physicians and small practices.
 While in later years how the practices would be taking the leap for value-based care would be an interesting factor to see.